- Search for a Leaflet

 Is there anything else I need to know about glycerin suppositories?

-- Glycerin suppositories are only used to provide rapid relief from temporary constipation.
+- Glycerin suppositories are known as stimulant laxatives.
+They should only be used to provide rapid relief from temporary constipation.
 They should not be used to treat chronic (long-term) constipation (unless recommended by your doctor).

-- Glycerin belongs to a group of drugs called stimulant laxatives.
-Before giving glycerin, always increase the amount of high-fibre foods (see below) that your child eats and encourage them to drink plenty of water, or use an osmotic laxative (another type of laxative that works by softening the stools).
+- Before giving glycerin suppositories, always increase the amount of high-fibre foods (see below) that your child eats and encourage them to drink plenty of water, or use an ‘osmotic laxative’.
+This is another type of laxative that works by softening the stools.

 - If you think someone else may have used the glycerin suppositories by accident, particularly if they have other health problems, contact your doctor for advice, although they are unlikely to be harmed.